Practicals in Ethometry – Cologne

-Usual program: first day, visit of the zoo and first check of the study species in the afternoon (start of the stage) and introduction to the stage; 2nd day: learning on the study species (individual identification, behavioural listing, first trials of records); 3rd day: behavioural observations and recordings, 4th day: complementary recordings (possibly optional) in the morning (end of the stage).
+Usual program: first day, arrival at the youth hostel and introduction to the stage; 2nd day: learning on the study species (individual identification, behavioural listing, first trials of records); 3rd day: behavioural observations and recordings using quantitative methods, 4th day: complementary recordings (possibly optional) in the morning (end of the stage).

-Booking: participation to the costs to be paied at the start of the academic year, in September so to book lodging at the same place and the rate for all participants.
-Late booking might be accepted (only in September) but depending on availabilities, prices may be higher.
-An inscription sheet need to be completed at the presentation talk at the start of the year.
+Booking: participation to the costs to be paied in June preceeding the year of the stage or at the start of the academic year, in September so to book lodging at the same place and the rate for all participants.
+Late booking might be accepted (only in September) but depending on availabilities (also for booking in September), prices may be higher.
+An inscription sheet need to be completed and given to the Secretary (V. Beaupain).

 Transportation: Not included.
 For students coming by car, the access to the City of Cologne (including the area of the zoo and the hostel) need a tax label.
 Both ICE and Thalys go to Cologne from Liege.
-Arrival must be at least 30 minutes before the appointment at the hostel as we go direrctly afterwards to the zoo.
+Arrival must be at least 30 minutes before the appointment at the hostel.

 Individual material needed or useful: Sheets (with a support) an/or a field book, a ruler (30 cm), pencils, a chronometer (smartphone etc), clothes adapted to the weather of October (including gloves, hat and a good pullover, particularly for those selecting species living outdoor; in contrast it is warm inside the “tropical” building enclosures).
 A German – French dictionary is useful.
 A photo camera is adequate to identify/record animals and arena features.
 Binoculars can be useful as well as a sound recorder (for voice recording).
 In case of rain, an umbrella is more than useful as well as protective plastic bags for the material.